 Many people make a day out of the public holiday by visiting the constitution building.
 You can take pictures, read up on the original constitution document, and just immerse yourself in the historical moment.
 This is the only day the building and the document are open to the public, so make sure you soak it in.

-A lot changed when WW2 started and ended.
+A lot changed when WWII started and ended.
 Many were lost, others were found, but in the end, the damage, in most cases, was irreparable.
 Children, either orphaned or lost/abandoned due to the war, met ugly ends in the form of starvation and other hideous crimes.
-Remember those times to put today into perspective.
+Look back on those times to put today into perspective.

 Vow against violence and war

 Constitution Memorial Day rallies against war as it brings forth the ugliest sides of humanity.
-Those who are for war are often not aware of the short-term and long-term implications the violence will inflict on humanity.
-Therefore, peace and prosperity are the only ways to welfare and happiness.
+Those who are for war are often not aware of the short-term and long-term implications the violence can inflict on humanity.
+Therefore, peace and prosperity are the only paths to welfare and happiness.

 5 Facts About Golden Week That Will Blow Your Mind